Tempo logotype

 Couldn't find what you need?Go to ourHelp Center

-No. SAP EPPM is part of the SAP system landscape and is sold through SAP direct sales and partner channels, not the Atlassian Marketplace.
+Not as a native Marketplace app.
+SAP EPPM is part of the SAP system landscape and is sold through SAP direct sales and partner channels, not the Atlassian Marketplace.
 Tempo, by contrast, is distributed through the Atlassian Marketplace.

 Tempo is priced per product on tier-based plans through the Atlassian Marketplace, with pricing visible before procurement.
 SAP EPPM is licensed as part of broader SAP enterprise agreements – contact-for-quote, with implementation and support typically scoped alongside the rest of the SAP estate.
 The honest framing is per-product Marketplace pricing vs. an enterprise SAP contract.